majianjia/nnom/README.md

 > To optimise for ARM chips, it is required to include the [CMSIS-NN lib](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/NN) in your projects.
 > Then define `#define NNOM_USE_CMSIS_NN` in the `nnom_port.h`

+Please check [Porting and Optimising Guide](docs/Porting%20and%20Optimisation%20Guide.md) for detial.

 # Current Critical Limitations
 - Support 8-bit quantisation only.